CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-cytoscape.md

 ### Join the GNPS Community !

-- For informations/feature request, please open an "Issue" on the [*CCMS-UCSD/GNPSDocumentation*]((https://github.com/CCMS-UCSD/GNPSDocumentation)) GitHub repository.
+- For feature request, or to report bugs, please open an "Issue" on the [*CCMS-UCSD/GNPS_Workflows* GitHub repository](https://github.com/CCMS-UCSD/GNPS_Workflows).
 - To contribute to the GNPS documentation, please use GitHub by forking the [*CCMS-UCSD/GNPSDocumentation*]((https://github.com/CCMS-UCSD/GNPSDocumentation)) repository, and make a "Pull Request" with the changes.